Crowns

 Bridge Procedure

 Getting a dental bridge usually involves multiple visits.
-First, the abutment teeth are prepared by removing a portion of enamel to allow for a crown.
+First, the abutment teeth (two or more) are prepared by removing a portion of enamel to allow for a crown.
 Next, the dentist uses the iTero scanner to take a digital impression of the prepared tooth, along with the surrounding teeth and bite, capturing highly accurate 3D images.
 This digital impression is sent to a dental lab where the bridge is designed using CAD/CAM technology.
 This process typically takes about two weeks.
-A temporary bridge is often worn until the permanent one is ready.
-Once ready, the permanent bridge is checked and adjusted for fit and then cemented into place
+A temporary bridge is worn until the permanent one is ready.
+Once the permanent bridge ready, you will have a follow-up appointment where the dentist fits and adjusts the bite to ensure a perfect fit and then it is cemented into place.

 VIDEOS